 When we first started honoring “Living Landmarks,” colleagues in other cities looked into doing something similar.
 We’ve always had multiple honorees.
 Chicago-based Landmarks Illinois followed with “Legendary Landmarks.”
 But others felt they wouldn’t have enough candidates to sustain the format.

-Our 27th “Living Landmarks” celebration is this Thursday.
+Our 27th “Living Landmarks” was on Oct.
+29th, 2020.
 We’ve never run out of exceptional New Yorkers.
-We have another incredible roster this year.
+We had another incredible roster.
 It’s extraordinary how so many people devote themselves to the various cultural, educational, and medical institutions that serve our City.

 COVID introduced us to a whole other range of exceptional New Yorkers.
 I remember when I thought grocery shopping was an act of bravery.
 Imagine driving a subway, treating COVID patients, handing out masks to the public, or delivering food to homebound seniors, throughout the worst days.

-So we’re also honoring “Landmark Heroes” — people whose dedication and courage kept them on the frontlines during these difficult months.
+So we also honored “Landmark Heroes” — people whose dedication and courage kept them on the frontlines during these difficult months.

 Our galas have always been a salute to the City.
 The spirit and camaraderie in the Plaza Ballroom each year always made the evening special.
 We’ve worked hard to capture that spirit in this virtual gala.
 I bet it will be hard to resist the enthusiastic musical finale.
 All this in half an hour from the comfort of your home.